japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 executorLost(execId: String, host: String, reason: ExecutorLossReason): Unit
 ----

-`executorLost` re-enqueues all the xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTasks] that have completed already on the lost executor (when xref:deploy:ExternalShuffleService.adoc[external shuffle service] is not in use) and <<handleFailedTask, reports all currently-running tasks on the lost executor as failed>>.
+`executorLost` re-enqueues all the scheduler:ShuffleMapTask.md[ShuffleMapTasks] that have completed already on the lost executor (when deploy:ExternalShuffleService.md[external shuffle service] is not in use) and <<handleFailedTask, reports all currently-running tasks on the lost executor as failed>>.

-NOTE: `executorLost` is part of the link:spark-scheduler-Schedulable.adoc#contract[Schedulable contract] that xref:scheduler:TaskSchedulerImpl.adoc#removeExecutor[`TaskSchedulerImpl` uses to inform `TaskSetManagers` about lost executors].
+NOTE: `executorLost` is part of the spark-scheduler-Schedulable.md#contract[Schedulable contract] that scheduler:TaskSchedulerImpl.md#removeExecutor[`TaskSchedulerImpl` uses to inform `TaskSetManagers` about lost executors].

-NOTE: Since `TaskSetManager` manages execution of the tasks in a single xref:scheduler:TaskSet.adoc[TaskSet], when an executor gets lost, the affected tasks that have been running on the failed executor need to be re-enqueued. `executorLost` is the mechanism to "announce" the event to all `TaskSetManagers`.
+NOTE: Since `TaskSetManager` manages execution of the tasks in a single scheduler:TaskSet.md[TaskSet], when an executor gets lost, the affected tasks that have been running on the failed executor need to be re-enqueued. `executorLost` is the mechanism to "announce" the event to all `TaskSetManagers`.

-Internally, `executorLost` first checks whether the <<tasks, tasks>> are xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTasks] and whether an xref:deploy:ExternalShuffleService.adoc[external shuffle service] is enabled (that could serve the map shuffle outputs in case of failure).
+Internally, `executorLost` first checks whether the <<tasks, tasks>> are scheduler:ShuffleMapTask.md[ShuffleMapTasks] and whether an deploy:ExternalShuffleService.md[external shuffle service] is enabled (that could serve the map shuffle outputs in case of failure).

 NOTE: `executorLost` checks out the first task in <<tasks, tasks>> as it is assumed the other belong to the same stage.
-If the task is a xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask], the entire <<taskSet, TaskSet>> is for a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage].
+If the task is a scheduler:ShuffleMapTask.md[ShuffleMapTask], the entire <<taskSet, TaskSet>> is for a scheduler:ShuffleMapStage.md[ShuffleMapStage].

-NOTE: `executorLost` uses xref:core:SparkEnv.adoc#blockManager[`SparkEnv` to access the current `BlockManager`] and finds out whether an xref:storage:BlockManager.adoc#externalShuffleServiceEnabled[external shuffle service is enabled] or not (based on xref:ROOT:configuration-properties.adoc#spark.shuffle.service.enabled[spark.shuffle.service.enabled] configuration property).
+NOTE: `executorLost` uses core:SparkEnv.md#blockManager[`SparkEnv` to access the current `BlockManager`] and finds out whether an storage:BlockManager.md#externalShuffleServiceEnabled[external shuffle service is enabled] or not (based on ROOT:configuration-properties.md#spark.shuffle.service.enabled[spark.shuffle.service.enabled] configuration property).

-If `executorLost` is indeed due to an executor lost that executed tasks for a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] (that this `TaskSetManager` manages) and no external shuffle server is enabled, `executorLost` finds <<taskInfos, all the tasks>> that were scheduled on this lost executor and marks the <<successful, ones that were already successfully completed>> as not executed yet.
+If `executorLost` is indeed due to an executor lost that executed tasks for a scheduler:ShuffleMapStage.md[ShuffleMapStage] (that this `TaskSetManager` manages) and no external shuffle server is enabled, `executorLost` finds <<taskInfos, all the tasks>> that were scheduled on this lost executor and marks the <<successful, ones that were already successfully completed>> as not executed yet.

 NOTE: `executorLost` uses records every tasks on the lost executor in <<successful, successful>> (as `false`) and decrements <<copiesRunning copiesRunning>>, and <<tasksSuccessful, tasksSuccessful>> for every task.

-`executorLost` <<addPendingTask, registers every task as pending execution (per preferred locations)>> and xref:scheduler:DAGScheduler.adoc#taskEnded[informs `DAGScheduler` that the tasks (on the lost executor) have ended] (with xref:scheduler:DAGScheduler.adoc#handleTaskCompletion-Resubmitted[Resubmitted] reason).
+`executorLost` <<addPendingTask, registers every task as pending execution (per preferred locations)>> and scheduler:DAGScheduler.md#taskEnded[informs `DAGScheduler` that the tasks (on the lost executor) have ended] (with scheduler:DAGScheduler.md#handleTaskCompletion-Resubmitted[Resubmitted] reason).

-NOTE: `executorLost` uses xref:scheduler:TaskSchedulerImpl.adoc#dagScheduler[`TaskSchedulerImpl` to access the `DAGScheduler`]. `TaskSchedulerImpl` is given when the <<creating-instance, `TaskSetManager` was created>>.
+NOTE: `executorLost` uses scheduler:TaskSchedulerImpl.md#dagScheduler[`TaskSchedulerImpl` to access the `DAGScheduler`]. `TaskSchedulerImpl` is given when the <<creating-instance, `TaskSetManager` was created>>.

-Regardless of whether this `TaskSetManager` manages `ShuffleMapTasks` or not (it could also manage xref:scheduler:ResultTask.adoc[ResultTasks]) and whether the external shuffle service is used or not, `executorLost` finds all <<taskInfos, currently-running tasks>> on this lost executor and <<handleFailedTask, reports them as failed>> (with the task state `FAILED`).
+Regardless of whether this `TaskSetManager` manages `ShuffleMapTasks` or not (it could also manage scheduler:ResultTask.md[ResultTasks]) and whether the external shuffle service is used or not, `executorLost` finds all <<taskInfos, currently-running tasks>> on this lost executor and <<handleFailedTask, reports them as failed>> (with the task state `FAILED`).

 NOTE: `executorLost` finds out if the reason for the executor lost is due to application fault, i.e. assumes ``ExecutorExited``'s exit status as the indicator, `ExecutorKilled` for non-application's fault and any other reason is an application fault.